department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### Who?
 - [ ] Who is on the VFS-CMS team?
 Read your [team members' user manuals and create your own](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths).
 ### What?

+## Week two (tooling)
+We will pair you up with a buddy on the project that is in your same disipline.
+They will guide you through what you'll need to get access to in order to be successful based on your workstream.
+### Why?
+### How?
+### Who?
+### What?
+#### All users
  - [ ] What products does our team support?
 Read the [product sheets](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/VA-CMS-Product-Sheets.pdf).
  - [ ] What do I need to know about my discipline on this team (DevOps, Engineering, Helpdesk, ID, UX)?
 Discuss with the discipline lead.
  - [ ] What applications do you need access to?
 Discuss with the discipline lead.
-#### All users
  - [ ] [VA.gov tools overview](https://depo-platform-documentation.scrollhelp.site/getting-started/Request-access-to-tools.969605215.html)
  - [ ] [Slack](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/orientation/slack-requests.md) for instant messaging
  - [ ] Github for issue tracking and document sharing